msdkhairi/cityscapes-dataset/README.md

 # cityscapes-dataset

 ## Getting Started
-In order to use the City Scapes dataset, you need to create an account in their website (https://www.cityscapes-dataset.com/).
-You need to login to download the data.
-This makes it difficult to download the data directly on your server.
-You can use the script provided here to directly download the data.
+In order to use the Cityscapes dataset, you need to create an account on their website (https://www.cityscapes-dataset.com/).
+You must log in to download the data, which makes it difficult to download the data directly onto your server.
+You can use the script provided here to download the data directly.
 <br />

 To download the data, run the following command.
 Replace myusername and mypassword with your own credentials for the cityscapes website.